Let me guess.

 - 2 Yield From A Single Cannabis Plant: Final Thoughts

 How Much Does One Weed Plant Produce?

-Indoors, things get a little more complicated.
-The size of the plant is restricted, but you choose how large you let it get.
+Growing indoors, things get a little more complicated.
+The size of the plant is restricted by the size of the grow room, but you choose how large you let it get.
 For a very rough estimate, you can figure on about an ounce per foot of height.

 Because plant size is so variable, it is not the best way to estimate yield.
 A much better method is to use the strength of your light.
 Using the size of your grow area works as well.

 Using The Amount Of Light To Estimate Yield

 You can put one large marijuana plant or 20 tiny ones underneath the same light and you will end up with approximately the same yield.
 However, the yield per plant is obviously vastly different.
 That is why lighting is a better predictor for yield than the number of plants.

 If you provide good growing conditions and you don’t make any big mistakes, you can expect a yield of about 1 gram per watt of light (0.035 oz/w).
 Thus, you can expect a yield of around 1000 g, or 1 kg, from a 1000 watt light.

 If you grow 20 smaller plants under that light, your yield per plant will be 50 grams (1.76 oz).
 But if you grow four larger plants, each one will yield 250 g (8.82 oz).